AmherstCollege/qualtrics2ess/README.md

 This script will run on any computer that has the Python interpreter installed on it.

-A Qualtrics survey / ballot document provided here, [What+Are+Your+Favorite+Fruits+and+Vegetables%3F_April+13%2C+2021_23.28.csv](https://github.com/AmherstCollege/qualtrics2ess/blob/main/What%2BAre%2BYour%2BFavorite%2BFruits%2Band%2BVegetables%253F_April%2B13%252C%2B2021_23.28.csv):
+A Qualtrics survey / ballot document is provided here for testing: [What+Are+Your+Favorite+Fruits+and+Vegetables%3F_April+13%2C+2021_23.28.csv](https://github.com/AmherstCollege/qualtrics2ess/blob/main/What%2BAre%2BYour%2BFavorite%2BFruits%2Band%2BVegetables%253F_April%2B13%252C%2B2021_23.28.csv):

 ![Cast Vote Record table in Candidate by Choice format](https://raw.githubusercontent.com/AmherstCollege/qualtrics2ess/main/CVR%20Vegetable%20Qualtrics.png)

-will be converted to a set of ES&S-format documents, one for each election on the ballot:
+The script will convert such files to a set of ES&S-format cast vote record (CVR) documents, one for each election on the ballot:

 ![Cast Vote Record table in Choice by Candidate format](https://raw.githubusercontent.com/AmherstCollege/qualtrics2ess/main/CVR%20Vegetable%20RCV.png)

 ### *Excel Workbook and CSV Formats*

-ES&S files are actually provided as Excel workbook (.xlsx) files, so the RCV Universal Tabulator is only designed to input that format.
-The qualtrics2ess.py script will generate Excel files but this requires a non-standard Python library, ending in _cvr.xlsx.
-If that isn’t present it will output CSV format instead, ending in _cvr.csv.
+ES&S CVR files are actually provided as Excel workbook (.xlsx) files, so the RCV Universal Tabulator is only designed to input that format.
+The qualtrics2ess.py script will generate Excel files using a non-standard Python library, ending in _cvr.xlsx.
+If that library isn’t present it will output files in CSV format instead, ending in _cvr.csv.
 But any CSV file can be opened in Excel (usually the result if you have it installed and double-click the file) and then saved by menuing **File** > **Save As…** and select the **File Format:** **Excel Workbook (.xlsx)**.

 ### *Common Data Format File*